Rudolf Clausius: Life

 Clausius was born in Köslin (now Koszalin, Poland) in the Province of Pomerania in Prussia.
-His father was a Protestant pastor and school inspector, and Rudolf studied in the school of his father.
+His father was a Protestant and school inspector, and Rudolf studied in the school of his father.
 In 1838, he went to the Gymnasium in Stettin.
 Clausius graduated from the University of Berlin in 1844 where he had studied mathematics and physics since 1840 with Gustav Magnus, Peter Gustav Lejeune Dirichlet, and Jakob Steiner.
 He also studied history with Leopold von Ranke.
 During 1848, he got his doctorate from the University of Halle on optical effects in Earth's atmosphere.
 In 1850 he became professor of physics at the Royal Artillery and Engineering School in Berlin and Privatdozent at the Berlin University.
 In 1855 he became professor at the ETH Zürich, the Swiss Federal Institute of Technology in Zürich, where he stayed until 1867.
 During that year, he moved to Würzburg and two years later, in 1869 to Bonn.

 In 1870 Clausius organized an ambulance corps in the Franco-Prussian War.
 He was wounded in battle, leaving him with a lasting disability.
 He was awarded the Iron Cross for his services.

 His wife, Adelheid Rimpau died in 1875, leaving him to raise their six children.
 In 1886, he married Sophie Sack, and then had another child.
 Two years later, on 24 August 1888, he died in Bonn, Germany.